dokku/dokku/docs/configuration/ssl.md

 ### Certificate generation

+> [!NOTE]
-> Note: Using this method will create a self-signed certificate, which is only recommended for development or staging use, not production environments.
+> Using this method will create a self-signed certificate, which is only recommended for development or staging use, not production environments.

 The `certs:generate` command will walk you through the correct `openssl` commands to create a key, csr and a self-signed cert for a given app/domain.
 We automatically put the self-signed cert in place as well as add the specified domain to the application configuration.